czoido/blog/content/aboutme.md

 Hi!
 I'm Carlos.
 A Software Engineer from Madrid.
 This blog is just an excuse to keep track of some things I do.

-Since I was a child, I have felt a non-ending curiosity for many different subjects.
+I have always felt a non-ending curiosity for many different subjects.
 That thirst of knowledge is what has mainly driven my personal, academic and professional career and was the cause that made me study Industrial Engineering to learn what made things work.
 After finishing my studies, I started working as a C++ Software Developer in a Research Centre at the Polytechnic University of